Graham Cracker Crust Recipe

 - 10 tbsp (140g) unsalted butter, melted

-1. Add the graham cracker crumbs, sugar, salt and butter to a large bowl and whisk to combine.
+1. Add the graham cracker crumbs, sugar, and salt to a large bowl and whisk to combine.

 2. Add the melted butter and stir until well combined.